BenjaminTamTran/English-German-Usage-iOS-Application/README.md

 # English German Usage iOS Application
-The universal application which can run on both iPhone and iPad,
+The universal application which can run on both iPhone and iPad
 Technical: written in Swift Language, use CoreData, HTTPRequest and CoreGraphic

 Features: